twmeehan/matter-tests/README.md

 ## License and attribution
 _Matter_ is an open-source software licensed under _GNU General Public License v3.0_ (see LICENSE file).
 If you are interested in using Matter in commercial products or services, please do not hesitate to contact [Lars Blatny](https://larsblatny.github.io/) (lars.blatny [at] slf.ch).

+Please attribute this software by citing this article: [doi:10.5194/egusphere-2025-1157](https://doi.org/10.5194/egusphere-2025-1157)

 If you use the $\mu(I)$-rheology models, please cite this article: [doi:10.1017/jfm.2024.643](https://doi.org/10.1017/jfm.2024.643)